Yoda92/skin.atlas/README.md

 <a name="Credits"></a>
 ## Credits
-* Font Awesome (https://fontawesome.com/) - All icons used in this skin are created from Font Awesome.
+* Font Awesome (https://fontawesome.com/) - Most icons used in this skin are created from Font Awesome.
-* https://coolors.co/ - Many colors used in this skin are inspired from coolors.co.
 * All the people who have helped me in the forums!

 <a name="Dependencies"></a>
 ## Dependencies
 * script.skinshortcuts version 1.0.0 or higher
+* resource.images.moviegenreicons.transparent 0.0.1 or higher

 <a name="Support"></a>
 ## Support